hypertidy/anglr/README.md

 [Demo02](https://hypertidy.github.io/anglr-demos/demo01.html)

-Here the `z` argument to `copy_down` is a raster, and so the `z_` coordinate of the mesh is updated by extracting values from the raster.
+Here the `z` argument to `copy_down()` is a raster, and so the `z_` coordinate of the mesh is updated by extracting values from the raster using bilinear interpolation.

 ## Demo 02 - copy discrete values to polygon elevation

-An [example of elevating polygons with constant attribute values](https://hypertidy.github.io/anglr-demos/demo02.html), a discrete interpretation that requirings breaking the mesh.
+An [example of elevating polygons with constant attribute values](https://hypertidy.github.io/anglr-demos/demo02.html), a discrete interpretation that requires separating the (until-now) continuous mesh of polygon features.

-If `z` set to a column in the layer or a specific vector of values this is used as a constant offset for the `z_` value, and the mesh is *separated by feature*.
+With argument `z` set to a column in the layer or a specific vector of values this is used as a constant offset for the `z_` value, and the mesh is *separated by feature*.

-We only use TRI here both to illustrate its availability, but also because we only need poor quality triangles for planar geometry.
+(The simpler TRI model is used here because we only need poor quality triangles for planar geometry. )

 ``` r